-The graphics is specified as an ordered sequence of graphical primitives, which are described below.
-First, base class contents are drawn according to the order of the extends-clauses, and then graphical primitives are drawn according to the order such that later objects can cover earlier ones.
+The graphics is specified as an ordered sequence of graphical primitives described below.
+Base class contents are drawn behind the graphical primitives of the current class, with base classes ordered from back to front according to the order of the extends-clauses, and graphical primitives according to order of appearance in the annotation.